 Beyond the Archaeological Site

-The presence of freshwater makes the Vravrona wetland so unique, even during the scorching summer months of Attica.
+The presence of freshwater makes the Vravrona wetland unique, even during the scorching summer months of Attica.
 The small Erasimos River crosses the archaeological site, and since ancient times, humans have been blessed with its steady water supply for cultivation.
 However, the annual flooding of the river seriously threatened the Temple.

 Among the fish in the river's waters is the Minnow Pelasgus marathonicus, a scarce small freshwater fish.
 More common are the Mosquito Fish, the Mullet, and the Eel.
 Frogs, toads, terrapins, and Grass snakes are also abundant.
 During migration, heron species like the Night Heron and the Squacco Heron visit the river banks to feed and rest.

-The river flows into the Vravrona bay, forming a rich wetland of unsurpassed beauty.
+The river flows into Vravrona bay, forming a rich wetland of unsurpassed beauty.
 Unfortunately, the wetland is not taken care of and is covered with trash.